cog1to/react-native-mpd/README.md

 For iOS builds, you'll need Xcode 13.2 & Cocoapods 1.11.x.
 [Homebrew](https://brew.sh) is your friend if you want to install Cocoapods without spending an extra hour figuring out what part of Ruby is not working again.

-For Android, you'll need Android SDK 30 & Java 13 evironment (I use OpenJDK 13).
+For Android, you'll need Android SDK 30 for building the app, and Java 13 environment for running Gradle 6.9 (I use OpenJDK 13).
 If you don't do much Android development, chances are you'll need to download it from [OpenJDK Archive](http://jdk.java.net/archive/).
 You'll also need to tell gradle to use it, either by modifying your JAVA_HOME, adding JDK path to the PATH, or adding `org.gradle.java.home` parameter to `android/gradle.properties` config.

 #### Node version
 I use the following versions: